ibm-cloud-docs/vpc/vpn-onprem-firepower-route-based.md

 - You have at least one configured and verified functional internal interface.
 - You have at least one configured and verified functional external interface.

-## Connecting an IBM route-based VPN to a Cisco Firepower Thread Defense peer
+## Connecting an IBM route-based VPN to a Cisco Firepower Threat Defense peer
 {: #cisco-ftd-procedure}

-To connect to a Cisco Firepower Thread Defense peer, follow these steps:
+To connect to a Cisco Firepower Threat Defense peer, follow these steps:

 1. Log in to the Firepower Device Manager and click **Device** in the menu bar to view the Device Summary page.
 Then, click **View Configuration** in the Site-to-Site VPN group.